MIN-turns and MAX-turns in k-Dyck paths: a pure generating function approach: min -turns

 and further

 That ends the computation of the ``left'' part of the $k$-Dyck path.
 For the right one, we start at level $h$ with an up-step and end eventually at the zero level.
 We don't use the variable $w$ here.
 The kernel method could also be used, but there is a simpler way.
 Reading the path from right to left, there is a decomposition when the path leaves a level and never comes back to it.
-Note that $\ubar/z$ is the generating function of $k$-Dyck paths.
-With this, we find
+Recall that $\ubar/z$ is the generating function of $k$-Dyck paths.
+With this, we find for the enumeration of the ``right'' part

 the minus 1 term happens since the reversed path must end with a down-step.
 The formula works only for $h\ge1$, but the instance $h=0$ is not needed (although easy).
-The fact that this generating function is essentially a power is part of our successful approach.
+The fact that this generating function is essentially a \emph{power} is part of our successful approach.
+We now have